Yadati96/AI/README.md

-iNeuron-ML-Assignments
+## iNeuron-ML-Assignments

-All the ML assignments from iNeuron ML course is uploaded here.
+All the ML course assignments from iNeuron is uploaded here.